 - Place the turkey carcass in the instant pot.
 Break it apart if needed to make it fit.

-- Add in celery leaves, carrots peels, onion slices, and seasonings.
+- Add in celery leaves, carrot peels, onion slices, and seasonings.

 - Fill the instant pot with water till bones are submerged.

 - Add a splash of apple cider vinegar.

 - Turn instant pot on the soup mode for 240 minutes.
 Once it is done, allow the steam to release naturally before removing the lid.

 - Strain the bones from the liquid.
 Now you have your turkey bone broth to make into turkey soup.